 Our parent group has been a vital part of the JFTN program since 1994.
 The group is held on Monday mornings from 10:30 to 12.
-Each meeting addresses a specific topic in early childhood development or education.
-These meetings are our preschool's Clinical Director Dr. Peter Piegari and Social Work Supervisor May Makki.
+Each meeting addresses a topic in early childhood development or education.
+These meetings are led by Clinical Director Dr. Peter Piegari.
 They are open to current and former parents of children enrolled at JFTN.

 As JFTN preschool serves children of all abilities, meeting topics offer helpful information for caregivers of developmentally delayed children as well as those with typically developed children.
 These meetings are a core aspect of the family services provided by our preschool program, and we ask that all parents attend.

 These meetings offer many resources for parents, and they're a chance for participants to share their parenting experiences with each other and discuss their personal parenting challenges and successes.

 - Keeping your child safe and developing their safety awareness, judgement and impulse control

 - Engaging your child with activities at their level to maximize attention, relatedness and learning

 - Reducing frustration and learning to challenge your child without overwhelming them

 - Having fun with your child: Replicating activities used by therapists at home to encourage learning

 - Encouraging your child to dress themselves